 Optical can’t pass along higher-bandwidth formats such as Dolby Digital Plus, Dolby TruHD, or DTS:X, because the signal simply cannot them — it would be like trying to fit a six- or eight-lane freeway’s worth of traffic down a two-lane residential street.
 This means that if you want Dolby Atmos or DTS:X object-based surround sound, an optical cable simply won’t work.

-That being said, you can still get non-object-based surround sound with an optical connection — up to 7.1 channels of Dolby Digital or basic DTS — but if you want to experience enhanced formats like Dolby Digital Plus, Dolby True HD, or DTS:X, you need to use HDMI ARC or eARC.
-Also, if you happen to be into formats like DVD-Audio or SACD, you need HDMI ARC for these formats, too.
+That being said, you can still get non-object-based surround sound with an optical connection — up to 7.1 channels of Dolby Digital or basic DTS — but if you want to experience enhanced formats like Dolby Atmos, Dolby Digital Plus, Dolby True HD, or DTS:X, you need to use HDMI ARC or eARC.
+And if you happen to be into encodings like DVD-Audio or SACD, you need HDMI ARC for these formats, too.

 And while digital optical is limited to these older formats, that doesn’t mean it sounds bad.
 You can still get really good-quality surround sound out of an optical connection.
 So if that’s your only option, then use it!

-In fact, the new Sonos Ray soundbar only offers an optical connection, because it doesn’t support Dolby Digital Plus, Dolby True HD, or DTS:X either, so why use HDMI ARC?
+In fact, the Sonos Ray soundbar only offers an optical connection, because it doesn’t support Dolby Digital Plus, Dolby True HD, or DTS:X either, so why use HDMI ARC?
 Yup, optical is still getting used in new products today.
-But if you want top-quality surround sound with future-proofing built in, HDMI ARC or eARC is the way to go.
+But if you want top-quality surround sound with future-proofing built-in, HDMI ARC or eARC is the way to go.

 Yes, and it’s similar to the difference between optical and HDMI ARC.
 As great as HDMI ARC is from an improved bandwidth point of view, it too is limited.
 It can support Dolby Digital Plus, which is what virtually every streaming service today uses to deliver high-quality surround sound with or without Dolby Atmos.
 But that’s where it ends.